 - Default notification endpoint: Registration of a notification endpoint for each type of notification the NF consumer is interested to receive, as a NF service parameter with the NRF during the NF and NF service Registration procedure as specified in TS 23.502 [3] clause 4.17.1.

-The NF Service Consumer may also add a Binding Indication (see clause 6.3.1.0) in the response to the notification request, which may be used by the NF Service Producer (or SCP) to discover a suitable notification endpoint.
+The NF Service Consumer may also add a Binding Indication (see clause 6.3.1.0) in the response to the notification request, which may be used by the NF Service Producer to discover a suitable notification endpoint.
+For indirect communication, the NF Service Producer copies the Binding Indication into the Routing Binding indication, that is included in the response, to be used by the SCP to discover a suitable notification target.

 Figure 7.1.2-2: "Subscribe-Notify" NF Service illustration 1